DorsaRoh/llm-interactive-story/README.md

-# Infinite Story Generator - The Odyssey
+# Infinite Interactive Story Generation - The Odyssey

 LLM-powered infinite story generator.
 Here, is an example: the ancient greek stories of 'The Odyssey'.
 The LLM is fine-tuned on the story.